ngugimuchangi/binary_trees/README.md

   - Inserting the value `n`
   - Removing the node with the value `n`
   - Searching for a node in an AVL tree of size `n`
-  - What are the worst case time complexities of those operations on an AVL Tree (one answer per line):
-  - Inserting the value `n`
-  - Removing the node with the value `n`
-  - Searching for a node in an AVL tree of size `n`

 ### [36.
 Is Binary heap](./130-binary_tree_is_heap.c)